Ph.D. in

 Dr. Frank Ayers

-Adjunct faculty and Dissertation chair, and Professor of Aeronautical Science
+Adjunct Faculty and Professor of Aeronautical Science

 Dr. Andy Dattel